NathanYee412/Inventory-Management-System/readme.txt

 # Features:
 # Search, find, display available systems (monitors, computers, keyboard, mouse) that are ready for deployment
+# add inventory using forms created in Python

 # Languages:
 # Python, SQL